At-Risk Youth (ARY) and Child in Need of Services (CHINS)

 There is no cost to file a petition or for the FRS Family assessment.
 However, the parent shall be financially responsible for costs related to the court-ordered plan (counseling, drug/alcohol evaluations/treatment, mental health evaluations, etc.).
 In addition, there may be a cost for the attorney that is appointed for your child.
 For more information, please read this summary of defense services for At-Risk Youth and CHINS petitions.

 Whenever the court approves an out-of-home placement, the court shall inquire into the ability of the parents to contribute to the child's support.
 If the court finds that the parents are able to contribute to the support of the child, the court shall order them to make support payments.
 However, a parent who has BOTH opposed the placement and continuously sought reconciliation with, and return of, the child shall NOT be financially responsible for out-of-home placement costs.

 The child is automatically assigned a court-appointed attorney for all hearings.
 Under a CHINS proceeding, a court-appointed attorney may be provided for the parent if s/he meets the financial requirements as determined by the Office of Public Defense (OPD).
 It is the responsibility of the parent to undergo financial screening with OPD.
-There is a $25.00 fee for this screening.
 Under the ARY petition, a parent is not entitled to a court-appointed attorney, regardless of financial need.
 A parent always has the right to obtain an attorney at his/her own expense.
-For more information, please read this summary of defense services for At-Risk Youth and CHINS.
+OPD Fee Information.

 If you need more assistance after reading this webpage, you may call (206) 205-9732.